Guest Rider Info

-- Members annually elect four officers: president (John Kerin), vice president (Tom Kallal), treasurer (Dan Lohmann) and secretary (Phil Brown).
+- Members annually elect four officers: president (Susan Helfrich), vice president (Gene Kucher), treasurer (Scott Osterman) and secretary (Phil Brown).
 The elected officers also act as the club’s board of directors.

 - No one can be elected as either president or vice president if he or she has already served four or more years in those positions cumulatively.
 The term limit does not apply if no one new steps up for a slot.

 - Members are admitted to the club by the officers, generally after riding with the club a few times on a trial basis.